FluxML/fluxml.github.io/tutorials/_posts/2021-10-8-dcgan-mnist.md

 ```

 ## Loading the data
 We will be using the [MNIST](http://yann.lecun.com/exdb/mnist/) dataset for hand written digits.
-You can find more about loading images in Flux in [this tutorial](https://fluxml.ai/tutorials/2021/01/21/data-loader.html).
+You can find out more about loading images in Flux by reading [this tutorial](https://fluxml.ai/tutorials/2021/01/21/data-loader.html).

 ```julia
 function load_images(hparams::HyperParams)